picoruby/picoruby.github.io/pages/r2p2/setup.md

   ![](/images/r2p2-drive.png)

-- Open a proper serial port on the terminal emulator
+- Open a proper serial port on the terminal emulator.
+Information about terminal emulators can be found in [/terminal-emulator](/terminal-emulator)

   ![](/images/open-com-port.png)

-  Information about terminal emulators can be found in [/terminal-emulator](/terminal-emulator).

 - If you could see a screen like this, congrats, now you are at the gate🎉